 How a Military Divorce Differs From Civilian Divorce

 Military divorces follow all the same procedures as a traditional divorce, including property and asset division and child custody and support arrangements.
 However, because military personnel are oftentimes not present or close by, a variety of complications can arise.
 These can range from active deployment to visitation arrangements to spousal support.
 The Service Members Civil Relief Act protects deployed soldiers from divorce without their knowledge.
-It requires that divorce proceedings either be postponed until 60 days after their return, or that the deployed spouse waives his or her rights to postponement.
+It requires that divorce proceedings either be postponed until 60 days after their return or that the deployed spouse waives his or her rights to a postponement.

 Alternatively, military members on active duty can choose to communicate via telephone if they wish to continue divorce proceedings.
 Grounds for divorce are the same for both military members and non-military members.
 Arizona is a no-fault state, meaning that either spouse can file for divorce solely on the grounds of a marriage being irretrievably broken.
 Just like with civilian divorces, military divorces have a residency requirement of 90 days.